-2.7.
+2.8.
 How to Make an Executable Program

 The code for the user examples in Geant4 is placed in the subdirectory examples of the main Geant4 source package.
-If Geant4 was installed with the CMake option GEANT4\INSTALL\EXAMPLES set, then the example code will have been installed to the share/Geant4-X.Y.Z/examples (where X.Y.Z is the Geant4 version number) subdirectory under the installation prefix.
-In the following sections, a quick overview will be given on how to build a concrete example, "ExampleB1", which is part of the Geant4 distribution, using CMake and the older Geant4Make system.
+This directory is installed to the share/Geant4-X.Y.Z/examples (where X.Y.Z is the Geant4 version number) subdirectory under the installation prefix.
+In the following sections, a quick overview will be given on how to build a concrete example, "ExampleB1", which is part of the Geant4 distribution, using CMake and the older, and now deprecated, Geant4Make system.

-2.7.1.
+2.8.1.
 Building ExampleB1 Using CMake